alitnk/nestjs-prisma-monorepo/README.md

 # Nest Prisma Monorepo

-This template is what I came up with after I learned about monorepos and played with them for a while, hope you find it helpful to you!
+This template is what I came up with after I learned about monorepos and played with them for a while, hope you find it helpful!

 ## About